zhanglab/psamm/docs/install.rst

 Cplex
 -----

 The Cplex Python bindings will have to be installed manually.
+Make sure that you are using at least **Cplex version 12.6.2**.
 If you are using a virtual environment (as described above) this should be done after activating the virtual environment: